richardlaugesen/richardlaugesen/_posts/2016-12-18-tell-me-about-yourself.md

 - Stuff you did in the past that matches what they want in the future
 - And a story that demonstrates one of your good qualities

+Don't tell them:

+- Your life story
+- Anything about pets, travel, or hobbies

 Writing it down first and practicing till it sounds natural is probably a good idea too.

 <small>**Thanks** to [Salihan Laugesen](https://ecoyarns.com.au) for reading drafts of this.</small>